Overview of our Federal Copyright Infringement & Software Law Practice Area

 Federal Copyright Law Resources

 If you have a copyright or software infringement legal issue and need to retain counsel to represent your interests, contact us to discuss before speaking with any opposing parties.
 Our firm can be reached at (877) 276-5084.
-You can also fill out the form below to have one our copyright litigation lawyers contact you.
+You can also email us at the address on the right side of this page to have one our copyright litigation lawyers contact you.
 We have offices in San Francisco, Los Angeles (Beverly Hills), San Diego, Orange County (Newport Beach) and Phoenix, Arizona.

 We represent businesses and creative entrepreneurs across the spectrum of federal copyright including DMCA take down and response, copyright licensing disputes, royalty disputes, software licensing defense, piracy and BSA audits.
 We offer flexible fee structures to fit your budget.